bkesterbyld/maroon-potato/src/pages/index.md

       - title: Edge Processing
         subtitle: ''
         content: >-
-          You can process and store data anywhere in the world to provide the fastest response times to your users.
-Our active data management technology constantly replicates field-level updates across a global cloud network.
+          You can process and position data anywhere in the world to provide the fastest response times to your users.
+Our active data management technology constantly replicates field-level changes across a global cloud network.
         actions:
           - label: Learn More